MedDali-Jaziri/JustConnect-Store-Online/README.md

 This project was carried out by Mohamed Ali Jaziri, the objective of this work is to create a site for JeBounique with .NET Framework. and this the Specifications:

-<center><h3>"JeBouquine.tn" project specifications</h3></center>
+<center><h3>"JustGroupe.tn" project specifications</h3></center>
-The jeBouquine company recently decided to join the ranks of the major online bookstores.
+The JustGroupe company recently decided to join the ranks of the major online bookstores.
 The shelves already open on the website are very diverse: Information Technology, Science and Technology, Psychology, Decoration and Gardening.
 The jeBouquine bookstore ensures, in addition to French-speaking books, distribution in the English language from a wide selection of works from the largest English and American publishers.
 For example, we find in the IT department of titles from Addison-Wesley, McGraw-Hill, O’Reilly, Wiley, Wrox Press, etc.
-The fundamental objective of the future site www.jeBouquine.tn is to allow Internet users to search for works by theme, author, keyword, etc., to build a virtual basket, then to be able to order and pay them directly on the web.
+The fundamental objective of the future site www.JustConnectStoreOnline.tn is to allow Internet users to search for works by theme, author, keyword, etc., to build a virtual basket, then to be able to order and pay them directly on the web.
-The expectations of jBouquine managers of this site are:
+The expectations of JustConnect StoreOnline managers of this site are:
 <ul>
   <li>Take a place in the online bookstore market in front of generalist competitors such as
 www.amazon.fr, www.fnac.com or www.eyrolles.com</li>